aroasanight/cookie-clicker-cookie-clicker/README.md

 - Settings memory between program launches

 - Stats counter, separate for golden cookies and the big cookie.
 Separate persistant counter between program launches.

+# Default parameters

+- Golden Cookie autoclicker is bound to F8, with a 500ms delay between scanning the screen for golden cookies.

+- Big Cookie autoclicker is bound to F9, with no delay between clicks.